Basic Safety Concept

 Safety and health control system

-The Central Safety and Health Committee which representatives from plants, offices and labor unions attend is held twice a year to determine basic policies related to corporate work safety, labor health and traffic safety.
+The Central Safety and Health Committee, which representatives from plants, offices and labor unions attend, is held twice a year to determine basic policies related to corporate work safety, labor health and traffic safety.

 In addition, the Central Safety and Health Committee conducts a central safety patrol once a year to raise safety awareness within the Company through cross-functional safety activities by inter-department crosschecks.
 A departmental health committee is established at each office and constantly conducts activities related to safety and health based on the policy of the Central Safety and Health Committee.